 - Bring to a boil, and reduce heat to medium low; simmer until the noodles are tender, about 15 minutes.

-- Add the cilantro, mix thoroughly.
+- When serving, sprinkle the cilantro on the soup,, mix thoroughly.
 Add salt and pepper to taste.

 Amount Per Serving: Calories: 186 Total Fat: 8g Saturated Fat: 2g Trans Fat: 0g Unsaturated Fat: 6g Cholesterol: 17mg Sodium: 1080mg Carbohydrates: 19g Net Carbohydrates: 0g Fiber: 1g Sugar: 3g Sugar Alcohols: 0g Protein: 9g